£22.50 £25.00

 Crank Thread - 22 mm is the standard thread for almost all cotterless cranks, the only exceptions are some Stronglight cranks made up until the early 1980s, and Specialites T.A.
 Campagnolo produced some self-extracting crank bolts with covers that had a reverse thread.

-Sakae/Ringyo (SR) Apex left crank arm, hailing from Japan and dating back to 1978.
-Made from aluminium and weighing in at 171 grams.
+Sulky brake lever, hailing from France and in production from the 1970s to the 1980s.
+Made from aluminium/plastic and weighing in at 67 grams - incredibly lightweight for a brake lever at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO